AlexNecakov/FoodDataApp/README.md

-# EC463 Mini Project
-# App that calculate calories of food using REST api
+# EC463 Mini Project -- calculate calories of food using REST api